 According to the National Low Income Housing Coalition, the State lacks around 200,000 affordable and available homes for extremely low-income renters.
-Statewide, 28% of renters are extremely low-income, of those, 71% experience severe cost burden, which means that these households spend more than half of their income on housing.
+Statewide, 28% of renters are plan/MSHDAMichiganHomeownershipStudyFINAL.pdf?rev=ceb725310abc47adbdeea0694a7b0826&hash=30FC51246B 66983CC6001E7C2B2447F2 extremely low-income, of those, 71% experience severe cost burden, which means that these households spend more than half of their income on housing.
 It's also important to note that a majority of these households are actively in the workforce, indicating that they have one or more sources of income.
-A lack of appropriately priced housing can cause problems such as increased susceptibility to illnesses and homelessness.
+A lack of appropriately priced housing can cause problems such as increased susceptibility to illnesses and homelessness.18